Crimson Desert

-For single-player games, here's what we'd play tonight.
+For single-player open-world adventures, here's what we'd play tonight.

 Despite the gacha frame, Endfield's factory-base loop earns its 88% recommend — Genshin's open world meets Factorio's automation.